EnigmaCurry/d.rymcg.tech/traefik-forward-auth/README.md

  * `TRAEFIK_FORWARD_AUTH_LOGOUT_REDIRECT` Enter the URL to redirect after logging out, eg `https://git.example.com/logout`.

-## Enable Traefik Routes for authentication
+## Enable sentry authentication for Traefik routes

-When you run `make config` for an app, you will be asked whether or not you want to configure authentication for that app (on top of any authentication the app provides).
-You can configure OpenID/OAuth2 or HTTP Basic Authentication.
+When you run `make config` for an app, you will be asked whether or not you want to configure sentry authentication for the app (on top of any authentication the app provides).
+You can choose None, Basic Authentication, or OpenID/OAuth2 through traefik-forward-auth.

 OAuth2 uses traefik-forward-auth to delegate authentication to an external authority (eg. a self-deployed Gitea instance).
 Accessing